 Entrances: The main entrance to St. Joseph Church is on Center Street between 122nd Street and Park Drive.
 There are also entrances to the church from the parking lots on the east and west sides of the school building.
 Those side entrances will take you into the front of the church, while the main entrance takes you into the back of the church – the “narthex.”
-During the pandemic, enter at the Center Street entrance only.
+The northeast and northwest doors are locked as soon as Mass begins.

 The Tabernacle: It is an appropriate sign of respect to bow or kneel upon entering church, and especially when passing the tabernacle.
 When the adjacent candle is lit, the tabernacle contains consecrated hosts which are the Body of Christ and, thus, the presence of God.

 Handicap Access: Handicapped parking is available in the front driveway loop.
 There is room for wheelchairs in the front left section of the church.
 The Center Street entrance is wheelchair accessible and has a door that automatically opens.

 Seating: Pews are laid out in a semi circle around the altar.
 You are welcome to sit anywhere.
 Pews in the front left (west) section have an audio loop for people with hearing aids.
 There are a number of chairs in the left and center pew sections for people who have difficulty sitting in a pew.

 Pews also are available in the balcony.
 The balcony is popular for families with babies and young children.

 Lavatories: Restrooms are located on either side in the rear (narthex) of the church.
 Both restrooms are “family” restrooms and can be used by males or females.